 She grips my hand even tighter.
 I get the feeling that she’ll kill people to keep me off the bus.
 Which I won’t lie, makes me feel happy and sick to my stomach at the same time.
 Happy because I’ll be safer with my wife.
 Sick because my entire team is in one place at the same time, sailing into a battle where the other side almost certainly knows they’re coming.

 “I need him,” Laura says.
 “He’s going to help me make the deal with Holden.”

 I’ve never met Holden Omm and have no idea what he even looks like.
 “He’s a big spaceball fan,” I say with a shrug.
-“I’m pretty sure that front-row tickets to the Cup game are going to be part of this arrangement.”
+“I’m pretty sure that front-row tickets to the cup game are going to be part of this arrangement.”
 I think I’m telling the truth, given what Laura has told me about the importance of making the Cup game.
 I’m guessing Holden, and if not Holden, then his boss, are going to a big part of the game.
 So, yeah, front-row seats.

 Jager squints at me.
 I nearly pull a Hawgs and clench my butt cheeks together.
 Then he squints at Laura.
 “Fine.
 But you are not standing with your clan.”